MattBunch/Digital-Rain-Project/DEVLOG.md

 - Debug info editted, average calculator added.
 - generateXEast fixed, west direction adjusted for taking in word size and font size parameters but still requires some calculations.
 - Change string length added with "q" and "a" keys.

+### 18/03/2021

+- Switched to switch case for key presses
+- More elaborate switch direction keys: resets arrow when switching to a different angle.